The Division of Surface Water administers three main permit programs for the protection of Ohio's water resources:

 National Pollutant Discharge Elimination System

 The National Pollutant Discharge Elimination System (NPDES) requires a permit for all facilities discharging pollutants from a point source to a water of the state.
 Pollutants are broadly defined as any type of industrial, municipal or agricultural wastewater.
 Examples of point sources are publicly owned treatment works, industrial facilities and urban runoff.
+See Ohio NPDES Permit Naming Protocol for permit naming convention.
 Ohio EPA administers the following NPDES programs:

 - Individual - An individual NPDES permit is unique to a specific facility.

 - General - A general NPDES permit covers facilities with similar operations and wastewater.
 A general permit is a potential alternative to an individual permit for facilities meeting certain eligibility criteria.

 - Pretreatment - The pretreatment program regulates industrial facilities discharging wastewater to publicly owned treatment works.

 - Storm Water - Storm water discharge is generated by runoff from impervious areas such as paved streets, parking lots and building rooftops.
 Some storm water discharges are considered point sources and require coverage by an NPDES permit.